RMITLibrary/easy_cite/markdown/rmitharvard.md

 > 'Building plans tend to ignore climate risks in most instances' (Hill and Martinez-Diez 2020:18).

-##### Online journal articles with article numbers or other page locators (no page numbers)
+##### Online journal articles with no page numbers

-Journal articles are increasingly being published online, and these articles tend to have no page numbers.
+Journal articles are increasingly being published online, and these articles have no page numbers.
 When you need to specify a certain page number (e.g. for a quote) in your in-text citation, but the article has no page numbers, include the alternative page locators such as the heading or section name, a paragraph number, or the heading or section name combined with a paragraph number, instead of the page number.

 **Example:**